AutomationAgent-AI/GenAI.NET/docs/automation.generativeai.application.md

 ### **CreateTextExtractorTool(String, String)**

 Creates a text extractor tool that extracts text from different files.
 Currently txt, csv and pdf files are supported.
+The input parameter to execute this tool is 'input'.

 ```csharp
 public static string CreateTextExtractorTool(string name, string description)